Prevailing Wage and Davis-Bacon Compliance in Virginia

 - Dual System: Virginia maintains its own prevailing wage law alongside federal Davis-Bacon requirements

-- Newly Enacted Legislation: Virginia's prevailing wage framework took effect in 2021, marking a recent shift in state policy.
+- Recently Enacted: Virginia's prevailing wage framework took effect in 2021, marking a recent shift in state policy.

 Relevant Resources